chloeiris/DA-Project2-Data-Analysis-with-Python-and-Final-Report/README.md

 Hello!

-In this repo you will find all the docs for a Data Analysis Project done with Python.
+In this repo you will find all the docs for a Data Analysis Project done with Python (in Spanish).
 Given our client's data, we were asked to extract an analysis of what we considered most interesting for the company.
 So, we focused on answering a business expansion question: Should Adalab (our client) launch a new Bootcamp on Machine Learning?